Richard Saltonstall Professor of Population Sciences

 Contributions to Education

-We have established strong links with partners in multiple African sites, and are developing connections to enhance synergy between universities across other regions where our faculty are active in the areas of nutrition and global health, to start with partners in Brazil, Bangladesh, China and India.
+We have established strong links with partners in multiple African sites.
+To enable greater synergy, I have led the development of the Africa Research Implementation Science and Education (ARISE) Network to enable South-South and South-North partnership.
+We are also developing stronger connections with universities in other regions where our faculty are active in the areas of nutrition and global health, to start with partners in Brazil, Bangladesh, China and India.
 Our research collaborations over the past 25 years in Tanzania have led us to establish the Africa Academy for Public Health (AAPH) as a Harvard affiliate in 2009, an independent organization registered in Tanzania with the mission to improve heath in the Africa region through collaborative research, education, and knowledge translation.
-AAPH facilitates cutting-edge doctoral and post-doctoral level training of public health leaders in multidisciplinary fields through South-South-North institutional partnerships.
+AAPH facilitates cutting-edge doctoral and post-doctoral level training of public health leaders in multidisciplinary fields.

 MBBS, 1986, Faculty of Medicine, University of Khartoum